anywhichway/reasondb/README.md

 2016-11-13 v0.1.4 Further optimizations to ensure action sequencing is correct when using a remote datastore.
 This fixed issues with Redis.
 Simplified coding to add new persistence stores.

 2016-11-02 v0.1.3 Optimizations to help ensure all the actions required to support one change to a data element are complete prior to initiating another on the same element.
 This involved replacing Promise calls is functions with a passed reference to the resolver for a top level Promise.
 Added support for multiple arguments for `insert`, `delete`.
 Added LevelUpStore.
 Identified an fixed a couple of edge case Promises that contained `this` references.
-Corrected a join issue that resulted in right sides that were unrestricted for Redis and Memcache was corrected.
+Corrected a join issue that resulted in right sides that were unrestricted for Redis and Memcache.

 2016-10-31 v0.1.2 1.1 was pushed with incorrect test case config.